 This setup consists of a pedal that can record a short clip of sound that you can repeat afterward and harmonize with.
 These short loops will run after the effects that you want to be included in the loop.
 Thus, you can let the drives and effects go on the loop before the amp despite having a loop with reverbs and delays.

-If you want the loop to have the reverbs and delays because you want to alter them for your overdubs, then the looper should go in the effects loop after everything.
+If you want the loop to have the reverbs and delays because you want to alter them for your overdubs, then the looper pedals should go in the effects loop after everything.

 How To Set Up Looper Pedal on Signal Chain

 There are several ways you can set up your looper pedal in the signal chain, depending on how you desire it to function.
 You can have the simplest setup by positioning it at your signal chain’s end.
-In this way, the looper will simply capture your exact pedal setup within the loop.
+In this way, the popular looper pedals will simply capture your exact pedal setup within the loop.
 It would not even react to alterations you do on your board.

 On the other hand, you can also place it between effects.
 This setup depends on what audio signal you want to capture.
 If you connect it through your effects loop, you can use the on/off of the modulation effects and reverb to influence the overall sound.

 At present, more loopers come with stereo potential.
-If you got a stereo delay or reverb or want to go straight to your mixer, you should utilize stereo looping.
-You can also use stereo looping for tracking separate mono instrument and vocal signals by merely hooking the looper into the mixer bus.
+If you got a stereo delay pedal or reverb or want to go straight to your mixer, you should utilize stereo looping.
+You can also use stereo looping for tracking separate mono instrument and vocal signals by merely hooking the looper pedals into the mixer bus.